chuckstack/chuckstack.github.io/src-ls/introduction.md

 ## Solution Summary

-The chuck-stack consists of two parts:
+The chuck-stack consists of three parts:

-1. Collection of [tools](stack-tools.md): Linux, PostgreSQL, PostgREST, Nushell, AIChat, Zellij, plus more... that all come together to create a full-featured platform.
+1. [Collection of Tools](./stack-tools.md): Linux, PostgreSQL, PostgREST, Nushell, AIChat, Zellij, plus more... that all come together to create a full-featured platform.
 There is no secret or proprietary sauce.
 Instead, it is pure open source synergy!
+1. [Best Practices](./best-practices.md): make the chuck-stack vision possible.
+These practices include both organizational and technical topics.
-2. Application framework: executing best practices with the above tools and teaching AI to automate the fundamentals of your organization.
+1. [Application Framework](./stack-application.md): executing best practices with the above tools and teaching AI to automate the fundamentals of your organization.

 ## Education